neopragma/ruby-galaxy/README.md

 _Good things:_

-- Factor 4 - team works collaboratively (Team CorporateCogsnalyzed the problem together)
+- Factor 4 - team works collaboratively (they analyzed the problem together)
-- Factor 7 - collaboration with stakeholders (team clarified the requirements)
+- Factor 7 - collaboration with stakeholders (team worked directly with key stakeholders)

 **Activity 2.** The team notices that the Problem Description lists several acceptance test cases, including these: